-1. The President of the Ground Jury, the President of the Appeal Committee and the Chief Steward are authorised to issue a Yellow Warning Card in accordance with GRs Art.
-169.7.1.

-In the following cases fines may be imposed by the President of the Ground Jury and the President of the Appeal Committee, in accordance with the GRs, where appropriate:

-- 1.1. to an Athlete who has been eliminated and does not promptly leave the arena; - 1.2. to an Athlete who does not promptly leave the arena after his round; - to an Athlete who has been eliminated or has retired and who makes more than one attempt to jump a single obstacle or jumps it in the wrong direction before leaving the arena; - 1.4. an Athlete who has been eliminated for jumping one or several obstacles after passing the finishing line or jumps an obstacle without the permission of the Ground Jury for the press (see JRs Art.
-202.6); - 1.5. an Athlete who uses obstacles that are different from those provided by the OC in the schooling areas (see JRs Art.
-242.2.6 and 201.4); - 1.6. an Athlete who jumps or attempts to jump the practice obstacle placed in the arena more times than allowed (see JRs Art.
-202.4, 242.2.3 and 262.1.9); - 1.7. an Athlete who does not salute the Ground Jury or the official personalities on entering the arena (see JRs Art.
-256.2.1); - failure to display the identification number in case of repeated offence (see JRs Art.
-282.2); - 1.9. an Athlete who violates the advertising rules (see also GRs Art.
-135) or does not comply with the rules set forth under JRs Art.
-256.1.7; - 1.10. an Athlete who does not comply with the directives of the OC; - 1.11. an Athlete who touches an obstacle to the effect of changing it; - 1.12. an Athlete who does not follow orders or shows incorrect behaviour towards Event Officials or any other party connected with the Event (other Athlete, FEI employee or representative, journalist, public, etc.); - 1.13. an Athlete who repeats offences after a warning; - 1.14. an Athlete who violates the rules regarding dress and saddlery;

-2. All fines imposed by the President of the Ground Jury or the Appeal Committee are invoiced to the NF concerned by the FEI and are paid to the FEI.
+- 1. The President of the Ground Jury, the President of the Appeal Committee and the Chief Steward are authorised to issue a Yellow Warning Card in accordance with GRs Art.
+169.7.1. - 2.
+In the following cases fines may be imposed by the President of the Ground Jury and the President of the Appeal Committee, in accordance with the GRs, where appropriate: - 2.1. to an Athlete who has been eliminated and does not promptly leave the arena; - 2.2 to an Athlete who does not promptly leave the arena after his round; - 2.3. to an Athlete who has been eliminated or has retired and who makes more than one attempt to jump a single obstacle or jumps it in the wrong direction before leaving the arena; - 2.4. an Athlete who has been eliminated for jumping one or several obstacles after passing the finishing line or jumps an obstacle without the permission of the Ground Jury for the press (see JRs Art.
+202.6); - 2.5. an Athlete who uses obstacles that are different from those provided by the OC in the schooling areas (see JRs Art.
+242.2.6 and 201.4); - 2.6. an Athlete who jumps or attempts to jump the practice obstacle placed in the arena more times than allowed (see JRs Art.
+202.4, 242.2.3 and 262.1.9); - 2.7. an Athlete who does not salute the Ground Jury or the official personalities on entering the arena (see JRs Art.
+256.2.1); - 2.8. failure to display the identification number in case of repeated offence (see JRs Art.
+282.2); - 2.9. an Athlete who violates the advertising rules (see also GRs Art.
+135) or does not comply with the rules regarding dress and saddlery (see JRs Art.
+256.1 and 257); - 2.10. an Athlete who does not comply with the directives of the OC; - 2.11. an Athlete who touches an obstacle to the effect of changing it; - 2.12. an Athlete who does not follow orders or shows incorrect behaviour towards Event Officials or any other party connected with the Event (other Athlete, FEI employee or representative, journalist, public, etc.); - 2.13. an Athlete who repeats offences after a warning; - 3.
+All fines imposed by the President of the Ground Jury or the Appeal Committee are invoiced to the NF concerned by the FEI and are paid to the FEI.